 12 Conversion Rate Optimization (CRO) Tips Based on Human Psychology and Behavioral Economics

-A look at 12 tips brands can use to improve their conversion rate optimization that are rooted in human and behavioral psychology.
+12 tips brands can use to improve their conversion rate optimization that is rooted in human and behavioral psychology.

 Using Psychology in A/B Landing Page Testing

-How thinking more like your customers can make a big difference when it comes to landing page conversion rates.
+Thinking more like your customers can make a big difference when it comes to landing page conversion rates—especially during split tests.

 The Psychology of Storytelling: Transportation Leads to Persuasion